pladdy/mud/tin/map/README.md

   - Area specific events: for example you kill a specific mob and want to move somewhere.
 These get logged under their specific area file.
 Take a look in *actions/* for more details.

-## Utilities/Aliases
+## Aliases
 - **gmap**
-  takes a string and uses `grep` to search the map for that string.  handy to find mobs, items, etc. (think map search)
+  lets you grep the map for text.  useful for finding room names or items so you can sprint to the room that has it.  it returns tt++ formatted map lines (
+  #help map to learn more about tt++ map)

 - **map_write**
     open the map for writing; basically new rooms get added to the map.